-I won’t be intimidated.
-I shall continue to say hello to him and everyone else too.
-I’m not going to be sucked in to his world.
+I wouldn’t be intimidated though.
+I continued to say hello to him and everyone else too.
+I wasn’t going to be sucked in to his world.
 The neighbours?
 Most are lovely!
 The ones we know are anyway.

 It feels good to be able to let something go that was potentially upsetting and could ruin the whole day if I let it.

-And the more I practice what I preach on my Advanced Thinking Workshops, the easier my life is.
+And the more I practice what I preach in my Mindset Programmes, the easier my life is.

 And time goes on…